pksurferdad/knative-microservices/README.md

   * Finally, set `external-domain-tls` to `Enabled` in the `config-network` config map in the `knative-serving` namespace.

   With these settings in place, Knative can now create a secured HTTPS end-point to securely execute your Knative services.
-More details to follow as we create and deploy sample Knative services.
+More details to follow as we create and deploy our sample Knative services.

 #### Knative Eventing

 Now, let's install Knative Eventing following this [general guidance](https://knative.dev/docs/install/yaml-install/eventing/install-eventing-with-yaml/).
-We'll add additional components later as we build out the examples that utilize Eventing capabilities.
+We'll add additional components as needed as we build out the examples that utilize Eventing capabilities.

   * [Install](https://knative.dev/docs/install/yaml-install/eventing/install-eventing-with-yaml/#install-knative-eventing) the Knative CRD's and associated manifests to install the core Eventing components.
   * [Install](https://knative.dev/docs/install/yaml-install/eventing/install-eventing-with-yaml/#optional-install-a-broker-layer) the kafka broker to install the necessary components to integrate with a Kafka cluster.